UPCOMING Public Hearing of Objections - Dufferin Rural Plan

 - Define and enhance Dufferin’s rural character;

 - Reflect land use concerns for social, economic and environmental matters;

 - Establish formal public consultation opportunities for a community on proposed land use changes to the area.

 A Rural Plan does not:

 - Become forever set in stone – plans are periodically updated and can be amended for a specific proposal by Minister after a public hearing;

 - Apply retroactively to properties – anything existing that is not conforming to the new rural plan becomes "grand-fathered."

 How is a Rural Plan developed?

-Working with Dufferin’s LSD Advisory Committee members, a planner from the Southwest New Brunswick Service Commission will prepare a background research report and draft a rural plan for the Minister of Environment and Local Government to consider adopting.
+Working with Dufferin’s LSD Advisory Committee members, a planner from the Southwest New Brunswick Service Commission prepares a background research report and draft a rural plan for the Minister of Environment and Local Government to consider adopting.
 This is only after a public hearing takes place in accordance with Provincial legislation.
 All community members of Dufferin will be encouraged to participate in the process before this public hearing and to help inform the creation of a rural plan.